victorteokw/graphql-joker/README.md

 }
 ```

-Amur will generate schema files and resolver files into graphql directory, and
+GraphQL Joker will generate schema files and resolver files into graphql
-will not generate unit tests.
+directory, and will not generate unit tests.

 # Issues and Helps

-Amur is not mature yet.
-If you find anything uncomfortable or confuses you.
+GraphQL Joker is not mature yet.
+If you find anything uncomfortable or confuses
+you.
 Any discuss, issue and pull request are welcome.

 # Roadmap

-Amur is an ambitious project and it still has a long way to go.
+GraphQL Joker is an ambitious project and it still has a long way to go.

 - Version 0.8
   - Basic sequelize support